Scam-spotters share red flags

 A customer came into a Florida branch to make a $10,000 cash withdrawal.
 The branch manager noticed the customer had already withdrawn $9,640 from her checking account and $10,000 from her savings account earlier that day at another branch.
 As the manager asked the customer why she wanted to withdraw that much money in cash, she noticed someone was listening to them on the customer’s cell phone.
 She explained out loud that due to the unusual activity on the account that morning, the customer would have to wait five days to make an additional withdrawal per the account policy.

-After further conversation with the customer, it was discovered that the person on the phone claimed to be a government official who was using threats to get her to send him the cash.
+After further conversation with the customer, it was discovered that the person on the phone claimed to be a “government official” who was using threats to get her to send him the cash.
 The manager explained to the customer that she was being scammed and asked her where the $19,640 was.
 The customer revealed a shoebox full of cash, and the manager helped the customer deposit the money back into her account.

 Someone offers to help you to get money back that you didn’t know was missing.
+Look out for out-of-the-blue contact, instructions on what to do and say, and insistence on wiring money.

 A new online love interest bombards you with “sweet talk” but doesn’t seem to want to meet in person.
 Suddenly a hardship or emergency strikes, and they ask you to send them money right away.
+Look out for pressure to act immediately and being asked to provide your financial information.

 When a customer shared that she had to send funds to her fiancé who kept calling and asking for money, an Arizona branch manager determined that the customer had been involved in romance scams for months and had shared her account information, card numbers, and passwords.
-She had already given a large amount of money to a “film director in South Africa,” an “oil rig financier,” and an “investment/bitcoin investor” — all in the guise of being her “fiancé.”
+She had already given a large amount of money to a “film director in South Africa,” an “oil rig financier,” and an “bitcoin investor” — all in the guise of being her “fiancé.”

 As the customer was talking, the manager noticed the “fiancé” was persistently calling the customer’s cell phone, asking for the money.
 She reported a fraud in progress and on-site, and the police were called to the branch to help the customer.